manaskarnik09/Interstellar-Probe/README.md

 ## 🌌 Problem Statement
 Design a trajectory for a probe to exit the heliosphere (90–200 AU) using planetary flybys.
-Two trajectory families were explored:
+Three trajectory families were explored:
 1. **Earth → Jupiter** direct flyby
 2. **Earth → Venus → Jupiter** sequence
 3. **Earth → Venus → Earth → Jupiter** Sequence